KDE/digikam-doc/asset_management/data_protection.rst

 NVMe allows host hardware and software to fully exploit the levels of parallelism possible in modern SSDs.
 NVMe reduces I/O overhead and brings various performance improvements relative to previous SSDs. mSATA interface protocols were developed for use with far slower HDDs where a very lengthy delay exists between a request and data transfer, where data speeds are much slower than RAM speeds.

+For a fiability viewpoint, as NVMe devices uses the same hardware than SSDs to store data, the robustness must be the same.

 .. important:

-    **In all cases SSDs or NVMe as internal devices are the solution to host the digiKam databases and the collections.**
+    **In all cases SSDs or NVMe as internal devices are the more modern and efficiant solution to host the digiKam databases and the collections.**

 Power Supply Failures
 ---------------------